 Although overtaken by Melbourne as Australia’s leading student city this year, Sydney holds its position of 4th best city for students in the world.
 The reasons for this are numerous, but largely due to the remarkable scores the city gets for “student mix” (student diversity, social inclusion and tolerance), “desirability” (quality of life) and “employer activity” (based on employers’ perspectives on the world’s best places to recruit from).
 The only factor that Sydney receives a lower score for is affordability, due to the nation’s high tuition fees and substantial living costs.
 But it’s easy to see why so many international students find ways to cover the costs; the combination of education and lifestyle Sydney offers are certainly a compelling mix.

 As well as being Australia’s financial and economic hub, Sydney is known for the stunning panorama of its harbor, iconic opera house, large selection of green spaces within the city, and proximity to beaches which are among the most paradisiacal not just in Australia but anywhere in the world.
 It’s been ranked one of the 10 most livable cities on the planet by both Mercer and The Economist.

 Sydney currently has five universities included in the QS World University Rankings®, led by the University of Sydney at 37th in the world and the University of New South Wales at 48th.
 You can also search for specific business-related courses in Sydney using QSCourses.com.au.

 Number of universities ranked by QS

 Top ranked institution

-University of Sydney (38th in the world)
+The University of Sydney (37th in the world)

-Average university fees
+Average tuition fees